A Quick Introduction to Pd-Lua

 We mention in passing that you can call self.clock:delay(time) as soon as the clock has been created, even in the initialize method of an object.
 Furthermore, you can have as many clocks as you want in the same object, carrying out different actions, as long as you assign each clock to a different method.

-With these caveats in mind, here is a little tictoc object we came up with for illustration purposes, along with the usual test patch.
+Here is a little tictoc object we came up with for illustration purposes.

 Clock example